influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/aggregates/tripleexponentialderivative.md

     - `EMA_3 = EMA(EMA(EMA(data)))`
 - If there are not enough values to calculate a triple exponential derivative, the output `_value` is `NaN`; all other columns are the same as the _last_ record of the input table.
-- The behavior of the exponential moving averages used for calculating the triple exponential derivative is the same as [`exponentialMovingAverage`](/v2.0/reference/flux/functions/built-in/transformations/aggregates/exponentialmovingaverage/):
+- The function behaves the same way as the [`exponentialMovingAverage()`](/v2.0/reference/flux/functions/built-in/transformations/aggregates/exponentialmovingaverage/) function:
-    - `tripleExponentialDerivative` ignores `null` values and does not inlcude them in the calculation.
+    - The function does not include `null` values in the calculation.
-    - It acts only on the `_value` column.
+    - The function acts only on the `_value` column.

 ## Parameters